Przeworsk: Recorded history

+In the mid-18th century, the town's population consisted of 76% Roman Catholics (Poles) and 24% Jews.

 In First Partition of Poland, in 1772, Przeworsk was annexed by the Habsburg Empire, remaining in Austrian Galicia until November 1918.
 In the late 18th century, the Austrian authorities pulled down the obsolete late-medieval ramparts and gates.
 The town remained in decline until the late 19th century, when it became a railway junction, and a center of sugar production, with the Przeworsk Sugar Refinery (1895).
 In 1859, Przeworsk was connected by rail with Kraków by the Galician Railway of Archduke Charles Louis.
 In 1902 it had a new railroad to Rozwadów, and in 1904, a narrow gauge line to Dynów was completed.
 The population began to grow, new housing was built, together with a monument dedicated to King Władysław II Jagiełło (1910), but World War I brought destruction to the town.

 In 1918 Poland regained independence, and in the Second Polish Republic Przeworsk was part of Lwów Voivodeship.
 In 1929, it became of a county seat and in 1930, several buildings burned down in a fire.

-During the joint German-Soviet invasion of Poland, which started World War II, Germany conducted air raids on 3, 5 and 6 September, 1939, in which several people were killed and many were wounded.
+During the joint German-Soviet invasion of Poland, which started World War II, Germany conducted air raids on 3, 5 and 6 September 1939, in which several people were killed and many were wounded.
 Przeworsk was captured by the Wehrmacht on 9 September 1939, and then the Einsatzgruppe I entered the town to commit various atrocities against Poles.
 The German occupation lasted until 27 July 1944.
 During the Intelligenzaktion, on November 3, 1939, the Germans deceitfully gathered the local Polish intelligentsia for a formal meeting, then arrested 58 people and imprisoned them in Rzeszów.
 The Jewish community was decimated in German extermination camps.

 The Pshevorsk Hasidic dynasty, which originated in Przeworsk, is now mainly located in Antwerp, Belgium.